mystuffs/templeteee_prev/_posts/2022-06-11-open-source-problem.md

 > "Sue".
 Stop it, Atom isn't the only IDE in the entire world, even it'll be archive on December 15 so compare today, they've a lot of times in the hand.
 ![img_6](https://i.imgur.com/4e7Mh5h.png)

+## Closing words

+At the end, after these, I don't have much words to say.
+It's true that Open Source is great on its own.
+But the defination currently it have can't be compare with companies.
+The screenshots that I showed above for this reasom.
+After all, I'd say don't stop doing Open Source, it's the only way to stay as a competitor towards different tech companies.
+But at the same time respect others too.
+You're suppose to grow Open Source not fighting.
+Overall do as you prefer don't do what others say to do.
+It's your life, your choice.